2Seph/blooog/src/posts/back-end.md

 <br>

-the chain of events caused by opening the page:
+the chain of events caused by opening this page:
 * browser sends -> HTTP GET html code of page -> server -> gives html document
 * broswer sends -> HTTP GET img -> server -> gives img

-the guide also tells me that a callback function is simply a function that is passed as an argument to another function and executed later, often in response to an event.
+the guide also tells me that a **callback function** is simply a function that is passed as an argument to another function and executed later, often in response to an event.

+and that the browser is the frontend, the JavaScript that runs on the browser is the frontend code.
+The server on the other hand is the backend.

+<h4>assignments for 0.1 - chain of events</h4>

+<a href="https://fullstackopen.com/en/part0/fundamentals_of_web_apps#forms-and-http-post">this might help</a>
+1. depict situation when user creates a new note (by writing smth on text field and clicking save button) on ./exampleapp/notes
+2. depict situation when user goes to the ./exampleapp/spa version of notes app
+3. depict situation when user creates a new note in ./exampleapp/spa